 It’s that time of year.
 The NCAA hockey regular season is coming to a close and conference tournaments are about to begin.
-NHL teams are now salivating at the chance to sign the top undrafted college free agents as their teams play their final games of the season.
+NHL teams are now salivating at the chance to sign the top undrafted college hockey free agents as their teams play their final games of the season.

 These prospects don’t always have an impact at the NHL level, but the chances of finding a diamond in the rough ala players like Matt Read, Danny DeKeyser, Chris Kunitz, Andy McDonald, Dustin Penner, Tyler Bozak, Jason Garrison, Mike Condon, Ben Scrivens, Torey Krug, Christian Folin, Frank Vatrano and others who have been uncovered in recent years is always a chance that NHL teams seem willing to take.
 At worst they give out an Entry Level contract, pay a player to play for their minor league club for a couple years, and then let them go.
 At best they get a player who can contribute at the NHL level, for a relatively low cap hit, without using a draft pick, or trading other assets.
-These players are low risk/big reward and so the competition to sign them will be fierce.
+College Hockey free agents are low risk/big reward and so the competition to sign them will be fierce.

-With that said, who are the top Free Agents available?
+With that said, who are the top College Hockey Free Agents available?
 I’ve listed them in alphabetical order by their last name for ease of reference.
 We will go through 40 names in four parts.

 All our 2018-19 Top Shelf Prospects articles are available here.